Find food that fits your pet’s needs

 The presence of gastrointestinal parasites can make a cat look potbellied, notes the Cornell Feline Health Center.
 This is more commonly the cause of a kitten swollen belly as kittens are more likely to have large worm loads.
 Your vet can determine the presence of intestinal parasites by examining your cat's feces.
 Treatment normally consists of an oral medicine.

-Abdominal Mass
+Abdominal Mass/Tumor

-A mass associated with one of the many abdominal organs can result in a cat swollen belly.
+A mass or tumor associated with one of the many abdominal organs can result in a cat swollen belly.
 This is more common in adult cats.
 An abdominal mass can be benign or cancerous.
 Testing is necessary to obtain a specific diagnosis.

 Based on the location and type of mass, treatment may involve surgery to remove the mass, chemotherapy or monitoring and supportive care with medications.